stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Nobody is allowed in Father's study!” said Albert, reproachfully.
 “Does mother know you're in here?”

 “She does, don't you worry.
 She gave me the key herself.
-I thought there might be some clue as to why young Georgie...”
-He trailed off with a vague gesture.
+I thought there might be some clue as to why young Georgie…” He trailed off with a vague gesture.

 “You think this all has something to do with Father?” asked Albert in an odd tone.
 He began, again, to twiddle with one of his collar buttons.